Quality & Inspection Workflow

 Material verification

-Requested alloy, lot reference and any certificate requirement are tied to the order package before machining begins.
+Requested alloy, lot reference and any certificate requirement are tied to the order package before machining begins so material lot traceability is preserved with the release file.

 Step 3